tylerengalla/Election-Analysis-Challenge/README.md

 ## Election-Audit Summary
 For the election committees' consideration, the script used can be leveraged for future elections to perform similar analysis.
+You simply need to change what the dictionary, list, and variables you're wanting to track and analyze.

+Example: If Party Votes were tracked and we wanted to track every party that was voted for we create the list: party_options = [] and to track these votes we create the dictionary party_votes = {}.